 - Preheat oven to 350°.
-Line bottom and sides of a 9-inch square pan with aluminum foil, allowing 2 to 3 inches to extend over sides; lightly grease foil.
+Line a 9-inch square pan with aluminum foil, allowing 2 to 3 inches to extend over sides; spray with nonstick cooking spray.

 - Lift brownies from pan, using foil sides as handles; gently remove foil.
 Spread Cream Cheese Icing on top of brownies, and cut into 16-20 squares.
 Garnish, if desired.

 You can never have too many brownies recipe, but I’ve got to tell ya’ – this red velvet brownies recipe really takes the cake (pun intended)!
 Sorry, I couldn’t help myself there.